K-PaaS/application-platform-guide-eng/user_guide/development_platform/road_address.md

 When connecting to an open cloud platform, only Unlimited is enabled for the services (service packs) that connect the two systems because they are supposed to monitor without any restrictions.
 >![api_platform_dorojuso_12]

-picture.
+picture 5.
 Access Environment Settings

 Now you have entered the information about the API, and when Publishing this API, it can be checked at the API platform store.
 >![api_platform_dorojuso_13]

-picture.
+picture 6.
 API Platform

 As shown above, if the service created by the Store is visible and the result value is normal when the API is called from the API Console, the registration is successful.